rapidsai/rapids.ai/xgboost.md

 {% capture config_right %}
 ## <i class="fas fa-cogs"></i> Training a Model

 When training a model with XGBoost, you have to specify a dictionary of training parameters.
-If you set the tree_method parameter to gpu_hist, XGBoost will run on your GPU.
+If you set the `tree_method` parameter to `gpu_hist`, XGBoost will run on your GPU.

 For example, if your old code in Python looks like:
 ```bash